How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 Summarizing

-Once you have completed the export process using DigiCert Utility, your code signing certificate should be saved as a PFX file in the destination directory that you specified.
-The PFX file will contain both your code signing certificate and the associated private key, and it will be protected with the password that you specified.
+Once you have completed the DigiCert Utility export process, your code signing certificate should be saved as a PFX file in the specified destination directory.
+The PFX file will contain both your code signing certificate and the associated private key, and it will be protected with the password you specified.